 Submitting

-Send one short story (1) in the body of an email to submissions@thelitnerds.com, preceded by a brief cover letter telling us who you are and anything else you think we need to know.
-In the subject line, write “SUBMISSION:” followed by the title of your piece and your name.
+Send one short story (1) in the body of an email to submissions@thelitnerds.com, preceded by a brief cover letter telling us who you are, the genre and word count of your piece, and anything else you think we need to know.
+Include with your submission a brief third-person bio starting with your name.
+In the subject line of your email, write “SUBMISSION:” followed by the title of your piece and your name.
 If you send your story as an attachment, we’ll assume it’s a virus and delete it.

 Only send one story (1) at a time.
 Additional submissions before you’ve heard back from us will be deleted.
 Once you’ve heard back from us, feel free to submit something else, unless we accept your story, in which case wait at least six months before sending another.